telerik/ajax-docs/controls/pushbutton/functionality/single-click.md

 ---
-title: Single Click Button
+title: Single Click
-page_title: Single Click Button | RadPushButton for ASP.NET AJAX Documentation
+page_title: Single Click | RadPushButton for ASP.NET AJAX Documentation
-description: Single Click Button
+description: Single Click
-slug: pushbutton/functionality/single-click-button
+slug: pushbutton/functionality/single-click
-tags: single,click,button
+tags: single,click
 published: True
 position: 1
 ---

-# Single Click Button
+# Single Click

-The single click button (**Figure 1**) is used to avoid multiple postbacks/callbacks to the server.
+The single click button (**Figure 1**) is used to avoid multiple postbacks to the server.
 This feature is useful in database and/or e-mail send scenarios when the developer should prevent submitting of identical content multiple times to the server.

 >caption Figure 1: RadPushButton with SingeClick functionality before and after click.